brimorlabs/rdpieces/README.md

 Usage example:
 rdpieces.pl -source "RDPBitmapFiles" -output "Rebuilt Images"

+SUPPORTED PLATFORMS:
+- Windows
+- MacOS
+- \*nix

+REQUIREMENTS:
+- Needs output from ANSSI bmc-tools Python script (use Python 2)
+- May require some additional Perl modules
+- On Windows, highly suggest using Strawberry Perl
-NOTE: Users must have Imagemagick installed on their system, as that program does most of the heavy lifting.
+- Users must have Imagemagick installed on their system, as that program does most of the heavy lifting.
 Please visit https://imagemagick.org and install imagemagick if you have not done so already